Nacogdoches businesses spent the day cleaning up and repairing after storms - NewsBreak

 ANGELINA COUNTY, Texas — According to Angelina County Sheriff's Office, Paula Capps has been found alive.
 Capps is alert and responsive.
 Capps was last seen on Billy Clark Road near Mill Creek in Huntington.

 “33 items were taken from the former president’s residence during this search warrant,” Decker said.
-KLTV's Bob Hallmark has an update on the puppy that Pittsburg Animal Control says was found in a garbage can in the city this morning.
-Tyler pastor gets 10 years probation for theft...
+KTRE’S Avery Gorman speaks to Nacogdoches City Manager Mario Canizares about the city’s reported increase in sales tax revenue.
+Collectors, dealers show the money at Tyler Coin Show.
+Updated: 7 hours...

 Rusk PD debuted ‘Rusk High Five’ in August, featuring 5 offenders each week